seanbeirnes/Sean-Beirnes/README.md

 # Hi!
 I'm Sean 👋🏻, and I'm an
-* 👨‍💻 IT Automation Specialist with Python and Bash Scripting
+* 👨‍💻 Software Engineer
-* 🖥️ Learning Management System Administrator
+* 🖥️ LMS Administrator
-* 🌐 Web Developer and Designer
 * ♿ Web Accessibility Guru
 * 🎓 Instructional Designer
 * 🎹 Musician

 ## Projects
+* iFrameWizard - A React app to generate responsive iframe embed code for YouTube and VoiceThread.
+* Canvas Sniffer - A Python app that automates the scanning of Canvas LMS course items to find outdated content.
 * Created a custom tabs widget following WCAG accessibility guidelines to replace the deprecated jQuery widget used in Canvas LMS.
-* Automated the scanning of Canvas LMS course items to find outdated content using Python scripts.
-* Created tools to generate responsive embed code for YouTube and VoiceThread iframes using HTML, CSS, and Javascript.

 ## Skills and Tools
 <p>